pyg-team/pytorch-frame/docs/source/handling_advanced_stypes/handle_text.rst

-Here, the output :class:`TextTokenizationOutputs` is a dictionary, where the keys include :obj:`input_ids` and :obj:`attention_mask`, and the values are PyTorch tensors of tokens and masks.
+Here, the output :class:`TextTokenizationOutputs` is a dictionary, where the keys include :obj:`input_ids` and :obj:`attention_mask`, and the values are PyTorch Tensors of tokens and attention masks.

 Then we instantiate :obj:`~torch_frame.config.TextTokenizerConfig` for our text embedding model as follows.